Gluten Free Restaurants

 Be sure to ask questions about any sauces as they are usually prepared with wheat flour.

-You can always be more prepared and bring your own tamari sauce to replace the soy sauce at a Sushi bar or at a Japanese restaurant to avoid consuming any gluten with your sushi or sashimi.
+Bring your own tamari sauce to replace the soy sauce at a Sushi bar or at a Japanese restaurant to avoid consuming any gluten with your sushi or sashimi.

 Do a Search for Gluten Free Restaurants